Examples Of Reasonable Accommodations

 The following are examples of reasonable accommodations based on areas of study.

-You may request accommodations for Excelsior College courses providing that they do not compromise the validity or content of the course.
+You may request accommodations for Excelsior University courses providing that they do not compromise the validity or content of the course.
 Examples of course modifications include:

 - Extended time for testing and assessments (time and a half or double time)

 - Provision of alternate print or presentation formats, i.e. books on tape or electronic file, scanned text, enlarged print, Braille

 - To the extent possible, Excelsior University will maintain a barrier-free Web environment

 - If you have hearing or speech disabilities, Excelsior provides TTY to facilitate telephone communication with Excelsior.